 Gateway Community College

-- Air conditioning, refrigeration, and facilities technology certificate: 44-47 credit-hours
+- Air conditioning, refrigeration, and facilities technology certificate: 44-47.5 credits

-Coursework for all three programs is divided between classroom lectures and hands-on training in the school’s labs.
-The residential and light air conditioning certificate includes the following curriculum:
+Coursework for all programs is divided between classroom lectures and hands-on training in the school’s labs.

 The degree program includes all of the above, with the addition of coursework in computers, math, and humanities.
-Graduates complete 65-71 credit-hours to earn their degree.
+Graduates complete 66 to 74.5 credits to earn their degree.

 - Location: Phoenix, AZ